elucian/bee/syntax/overview.md

 ## Rule as routine

-A rule that have no results can is called _routine_:
+A rule that have no results is called _routine_:

 **properties:**